jattenberg/PDS-Spring-2014/homework/project.md

 4. Is there any other shop-related information that could be incorporated in order to make more useful similarity measures?
 Write a script that gathers this additional data, and incorporates it into your similarity measures.
 Explain why this is beneficial (or not).

+Project Requirements:
+a.
+Final report must be in PDF format.
+b.
+Cover page should include Team Number and Member Names, and Class Name
+c.
+List of all scripts with descriptions of each script should be included in an appendix.
+c.
+Python scripts and Unix code should be included in an appendix.
+d.
+List outlining each team member's contribution should be included in an appendix.

 When gathering data from Etsy, use the [Etsy API](http://developer.etsy.com/).
 I recommend using python's [`urllib2`](https://docs.python.org/2/howto/urllib2.html) library, but any resource will do, including other python libraries or unix utilities like `wget` or `curl`.
 Making requests requires an API key, this will be provided in NYU classes as a course resource.
 Don't share this!